-For the 2012 calendar year (and some preceding years), seven components were detected in trace amounts well below Federal Safe Drinking Water Act Maximum Contaminant Levels set for public water systems throughout the country.
+For the 2013 calendar year (and up to five preceding years), some components were detected in amounts well below Federal Safe Drinking Water Act Maximum Contaminant Levels set for public water systems throughout the country.
 The tables included in this report list the detected constituents and other sampling results.
 Their presence does not necessarily indicate that water poses a health risk.